• Skip to main content

 Instructions

-7. Stir in ¼ cup heavy cream and ¼ cup reserved pasta water.
+4. Stir in ¼ cup heavy cream and ¼ cup reserved pasta water until the sauce is smooth and combined.

-8. Add your cooked pasta to the pan and stir until fully coated in the sauce.
+5. Add the cooked pasta to the pan and toss until fully coated in the sauce.

 Notes